WorkplaceX/workplacex.github.io/index.md

 * Paging (horizontal and vertical), sorting, filtering
 * Lookup window and autocomplete function
 * Master detail relations
-* Data access to SQL server or/and memory
+* Data access to SQL server and/or memory
-* Field look up windows
 * Multilanguage support
 * Configuration